riojosdev/100-days-of-code/log.md

 **Thoughts:** The last bug from yesterday was me screwing up with the old bugs.
 Now I built the rest of the site.
 Now I want to make a cool calendar UI/UX and for that I can't use Pug template actually Pug makes me too stressed to think about how it all connects.
 Maybe it's because I am not using a color coded text editor for Pug.
 I might find one, but I want to learn Vue.js, so Today I am going to build a todo list using vue.js, I found a tutorial on MDN.
 So I'll be following that.

 **Link(s) to work**: None

+### Day 89: Oct 21, 2020

+**Today's Progress**: Building a scheduler using node, mongoose and express

+**Thoughts:** Started learning Vue.js for the front end of the scheduler.
+Right now I am learning to build a todo list website using Vue.
+The tutorial is not that smooth.
+I thought Vue was easier to learn.
+Might be beacuse I'm just starting now.
+Let's see!

+**Link(s) to work**: None